 Currently, Skyline Resort Communities' principal activities include the marketing and selling condominium units and lots that are available for sale, which primarily relate to Lakeside Lodge at Deerhurst Resort, (see Section I - Overview above) and Slopeside Lodge at Horseshoe, Golf Cottages and Sanctuary at Deerhurst and at Blue Mountain and planning for future real estate development projects, including rezoning and acquisition of applicable permits.
-In winter 2017 the Company launched a new 44 condo project - Slopeside Lodge, at the Horseshoe Resort, which has been more than 50% presold and 23 units delivered to purchasers during the three months ended September 30, 2018
+In the winter of 2017 the Company launched a new 44 condo project - called Slopeside Lodge, at the Horseshoe Resort, which is more than 90% sold and 40 units have been delivered to purchasers during fiscal year ended December 31, 2018.